nutsmuggler/menuplanservice/README.md

 - plan
 - shopping_list

-Be sure to make the directory writable, the or modify the script to write the JSON somewhere else.
+Be sure to make the directory writable, or modify the script to write the JSON somewhere else.

 If you're wondering what Menu Plan is, check the [Support website](http://menuplan.app).